yabwon/SAS_PACKAGES/packages/baseplus.md

 * After execution the ODS graphics dimension parameters are set to `800px` by `600px`.

 * SAS notes (`NOTE:`) are disabled for the execution time.

+* Before setting the `vertical=` parameter to `1`, first prepare the plot in the "horizontal" version since all other parameters assume that orientation(!) and then are converted accordingly.

 * List of predefined colours is:
   `BlueViolet`, `RoyalBlue`, `OliveDrab`, `Gold`, `HotPink`, `Crimson`,